Common Challenges When Working with APIs and How to Overcome Them

 - Use Versioned Endpoints: Whenever possible, use versioned API endpoints (e.g.,

-6. Data Format and Serialization Issues
+6. Data Format and Parsing Issues

 The Challenge: